airalcorn2/Hangouts-NLP/README.md

 Hangouts NLP performs a number of different natural language processing analyses on Google Hangouts instant messaging data.

-This was my final project for CS 6320: Natural Language Processing.
+This was my final project for CS 6320: Natural Language Processing (taught by [Yang Liu](http://www.hlt.utdallas.edu/~yangl/)).
 I took this course in the fall semester of 2014 while I was a master's student at The University of Texas at Dallas.
-The course was taught by [Yang Liu](http://www.hlt.utdallas.edu/~yangl/).

 <b>Requirements:</b>